 - Excessive rental property damage.

-- Other violations, such as subletting the rental or altering the unit without your approval.
+- Other reasons, such as subletting the rental, altering the unit without your approval, unauthorized other persons in the unit, or lease violations.

-If you are a landlord looking to evict a tenant in Virginia, there are certain laws and a specific legal process that you must follow in order to remain legal.
+If you are a landlord looking to remove a tenant in Virginia, there are certain laws and a specific legal process that you must follow to remain legally compliant.

 Here’s a basic overview of the Virginia eviction process, from the notice to the court hearing.